Page saved! You can go back to this later in your Diabetes and MeClose

-Helen wanted to take part in one of our events to raise awareness of Type 1 diabetes, so she took on Swim22 – swimming the length of the channel (22 miles) in 12 weeks.
-In her own words, Helen takes us through her journey and reasons for taking part.
+Helen wanted to take part in one of our events to raise awareness of type 1 diabetes, so she took on Swim22 – swimming the length of the channel (22 miles) in 12 weeks.
+Here, Helen takes us through her journey and reasons for taking part.

 As soon as I made my first Facebook post the donations started to come in and I smashed through my £100 target in the first few hours.
 I started swimming on day one of the challenge.
 I firstly set out to swim 44 lengths on each visit.
 After the first week or so I wanted to push myself with the swimming to see if I could do the full mile.
 I did this and then made my goal to do a mile per visit.
 I changed my morning routine to enable me to do this.